jona04/scripts-fpa/README.md

 * third_party/ : Directory containing the code necessary to implement some third party methods

+* state_of_the_art_algorithms/lib/ : Directory containing the implementation of the state of the art solvers applied to QSKP problem.
+It has six files:
+    * third_party_methods.c (and .h)
+    * cont_quad_knapsack.c (and .h)
+    * fixed_point.c (and .h)

+* accelerated_algorithms/lib/ : Directory containing the implementation of the accelerated fixed-point methods.
+It has four files:
+    * fixed_point_a.c (and .h)
+    * fixed_point_ai.c (and .h)

 * root_finding_algorithms/lib/ : Directory containing the implementation of the root finding solvers applied to QSKP problem.
-It has four files:
+It has eigth files:
     * bissection_method.c (and .h)
     * fixed_point.c (and .h)
     * regula_falsi.c (and .h)
     * secant_method.c (and .h)

-* state_of_the_art_algorithms/lib/ : Directory containing the implementation of the state of the art solvers applied to QSKP problem.
-It has three files:
-    * third_party_methods.c (and .h)
-    * cont_quad_knapsack.c (and .h)
-    * fixed_point.c (and .h)

 *  state_of_the_art_algorithms/lib/optmize.py : Run this to generate an optimized version of the methods above when the Hessian diagonal is a fixed value (that is, the d vector is a